NCAR/i-wrf/docs/Users_Guide/lulcncarhpc.rst

    apptainer exec ${IWRF_WORK_DIR}/iwrf-metplus.sif /metplus/METplus/ush/run_metplus.py /config/GridStat_refc_lulc.conf

 This process evaluates the model's ability to simulate radar reflectivity patterns compared to observed radar data.
+This step may take up to 10 minutes to run.

 Both verification processes use GridStat, which computes grid-to-grid verification statistics.
 The tools generate comprehensive statistical output including bias, correlation, and skill scores that quantify the model's performance.